Ravnur-Inc/ams-api-replacement-demo-app/docs/create-account.md

 ### Note:
 - **Save immediately**: Store this key in your database right after retrieval.
 There's no way to retrieve this key later through code
 - **Alternative**: You can only create a new key [from the RMS Console](https://docs.ravnur.com/hc/en-us/articles/18429515005330-RMS-Console-API-Key-Management)
 - **Important**: Each API key works only with its specific account.
-The key from your original account can create new accounts, but cannot manage them.
-You need the new account's own key to work with it.
+The only exception is the creation of new accounts.

 ## Step 4: Connecting to the New Account